 And there it went, his whole future minding its own business ‘in the copy machine’.
 His future turned into dust.
 Gone.
 Poof.

 *Photo credit all goes to Frenchie (he knows who he is).
-All photo taken in Iceland on his first visit in the country to work for a Chocolate Factory.
+All photo was taken in Iceland on his first visit to the country to work for a Chocolate Factory.

 Trackbacks and pingbacks

 No trackback or pingback available for this article.